Navajo Nation: Uranium mining

 Extensive uranium mining took place in areas of the Navajo Nation from the 1940s, and stringent worker and environmental safety laws were not passed and enforced until the early 1960s.

 Studies have proven uranium mining created severe environmental consequences for miners and nearby residents.
 Several types of cancer occur at much higher rates than the national average in these locations.
 Especially high are the rates of reproductive-organ cancers in teenage Navajo girls, averaging seventeen times higher than the average of girls in the United States.
 In 1990, Congress passed the Radiation Exposure Compensation Act.

 Residents of the Red Water Pond Road area have requested relocation to a new, off-grid village to be located on Standing Black Tree Mesa.
 Cleanup is underway on the Northeast Church Rock Mine Superfund site.
 They proposed this as an alternative to the EPA-proposed relocation of residents to Gallup.

 Navajo neurohepatopathology

 The Navajo are uniquely affected by a rare and life-threatening autosomal recessive multi-system disorder called Navajo Neurohepatopathology (NNH).
-This genetic condition is estimated to occur in 1 of every 1,600 live births.
-The most severe symptoms include neuropathy and liver dysfunction (hepatopathy), both of which may be moderate and progressive or severe and fatal, as it often is in cases that develop in infants (before 6 months of age) or children (1–5 years).
-Other symptoms include corneal anesthesia and scarring, acral mutilation, cerebral leukoencephalopathy, failure to thrive, and recurrent metabolic acidosis, with intercurrent infections.
+This genetic condition is estimated to occur in one of every 1,600 live births.
+The most severe symptoms include neuropathy and liver dysfunction (hepatopathy), both of which may be moderate and progressive or severe and fatal, as it often is in cases that develop in infants (before six months of age) or children (1–5 years).
+Other symptoms include corneal anesthesia and scarring, injuries due to lack of sensation, cerebral leukoencephalopathy, failure to thrive, and recurrent metabolic acidosis, with intercurrent infections.